| ↑↑ Home | ↑ Net & Web |

 Finally, if you use web services, you have to obey their terms of service,

 which sometimes ban robots.
-Google currently does this again, while other
+Google and Ask both do this, while some other

 metasearch engine that includes Google results, does not seem to ban